×

 All about Enderbite and Nepheline Syenite Properties

 Know all about Enderbite and Nepheline Syenite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Nepheline Syenite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Nepheline Syenite is Granular.
 Enderbite appears Veined or Pebbled and Nepheline Syenite appears Banded and Foilated.
-The luster of Enderbite is not available while that of Nepheline Syenite is greasy to dull.
+The luster of Enderbite is while that of Nepheline Syenite is greasy to dull.
 Enderbite is available in black, grey, orange, pink, white colors whereas Nepheline Syenite is available in brown, buff, cream, green, grey, pink, white colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Nepheline Syenite are cemetery markers, creating artwork.